About the Course

 Use Canvas Grades to track your scores and report any discrepancies in your scores to your TA.
 Notification of discrepancies are due to your TA by August 4th.
 Letter grades will be reported to the Registrar at the end of the term corresponding to the total score and the minimum values to an accuracy of 0.01, following this grading scheme:

 There are a total of four exams, with the fourth exam held on the last day of the semester serving as a cumulative final.
-All exams will take place during the normal lecture time, and the dates and chapter coverage are described on the Schedule page.
-Please place these exam dates and times in your calendar.
+The dates, times, chapter coverage and allowed materials are described on the exams page .
+Please place these exam dates and times in your calendar today.

-Exam questions will be taken from a number of sources, typically including (but not limited to!) the textbook, lectures, quizzes, and homework problems.
-Exam format is multiple choice.
+Exam questions will be taken from a number of sources, typically including (but not limited to!) the textbook, lectures, iClicker polls and homework problems.
+Exam format is multiple choice using ScanTron sheets.
+The answer which you bubble in on the ScanTron is the one we grade, with no exceptions.

 Students who need special accommodations due to a registered disability must carry out the DRC procedures described below.

 Each quiz in your discussion section is typically based on (though not necessarily identical to) a homework problem from the most recent homework assignment past due.
-The particular problems given to each student are chosen at random.
-Quizzes are given only on the days shown on the Schedule page.
+The particular problem given in each discussion section is chosen at random and thus its difficulty will vary throughout the semester.
+Quizzes are given only on Tuesday or Wednesday.
 It is not permitted to share the contents of a quiz and doing so is a violation of the university Honor Code.

-Homework is based on the MasteringPhysics online homework system and assignments are due Mondays at 12PM EDT.
+Homework is based on the MasteringPhysics online homework system and assignments are due Mondays at 12PM (noon) EDT.
 Each student gets a unique set of numbers for each problem.
-Because of the length of time each homework set is available, there are no extensions or makeups for the homework.
-Instead, your final homework grade receives a 20% forgiveness factor at the end of the semester.
+Because of the length of time each homework set is available, there are no extensions on the homework.
 You are strongly encouraged to start entering your answers well ahead of the deadline to avoid possible technical problems that might occur on the day the homework is due.
 If an unforeseen technical difficulty like a down internet connection or computer virus causes you to miss the deadline, you will not receive credit for the unfinished work.
+The homework solutions will be released at 12:05PM EDT on Mondays to give you meaningful feedback on your problem solving work.

-While we encourage students to discuss homework problems with one another, we regard it as a breach of academic honesty to get homework solutions or algorithms from external sources, including websites or companies that give away or sell such solutions or algorithms (this is stated explicitly in our course Academic Honesty policy found below).
+Homework and academic honesty: While we encourage students to discuss homework problems with one another, we regard it as a breach of academic honesty to get homework solutions or algorithms external sources, including websites or companies that give away or sell such solutions or algorithms (this is stated explicitly in our course Academic Honesty policy found below).

 Homework is delivered and scored using MasteringPhysics.
 Access to MasteringPhysics is granted through the AllAccess program, offering billing directly to your student account with the benefit of access to both the e-text and homework system on the first day of the semester.

-You can access MasteringPhysics by clicking on a homework assignment listed on the Assignments page, from the link in the corresponding module, from the Course Calendar, or by clicking on the MyMastering link in the sidebar.
+You can access MasteringPhysics by clicking on a homework assignment listed on the Assignments page, from the ToDo list, from the Course Calendar, or by clicking on the MyMastering link in the sidebar.

 Details about Homework Assignments, Grading, and Late Policy